sergeyradov/element/packages/element/docs/1.0/api/DSL.md

+---
+articleGroup: API
+position: '9'

+---

-# `ENV`
+### `ENV`

 A subset of `process.env` available to this test.
-It is of type &lt;[FloodProcessEnv]>.
+It is of type [FloodProcessEnv][].

 # `FloodProcessEnv`

 **Properties**

 -   BROWSER_ID `number`
 -   FLOOD_GRID_INDEX `number`
 -   FLOOD_GRID_NODE_SEQUENCE_ID `number`
 -   FLOOD_GRID_REGION `string`
 -   FLOOD_GRID_SEQUENCE_ID `number`
 -   FLOOD_GRID_SQEUENCE_ID `number`
 -   FLOOD_LOAD_TEST `boolean`  `true` when running as a load test on <https://flood.io>
-      `false` otherwise    This can be useful for changing settings based on whether you're
-      testing your script locally or running it as a fully fledged load test.
+    `false` otherwiseThis can be useful for changing settings based on whether you're testing your script locally or running it as a fully fledged load test.
 -   FLOOD_NODE_INDEX `number`
 -   FLOOD_PROJECT_ID `number`
 -   FLOOD_SEQUENCE_ID `number`
 -   SEQUENCE `number`  Globally unique sequence number for this browser instance.

 # `StepOptions`